blucz/s3rocket/README.md

     Usage: s3rocket [OPTION]... put FILE S3BUCKET[:PREFIX]

            copy a file or stream to S3BUCKET.
-           Use '-' to read data from stdin stdin
+           Use '-' to read data from stdin

       or:  s3rocket [OPTION]... get S3BUCKET[:PREFIX] FILE